MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x74--bad-system-config-info.md

 ## Remarks

-For general information on determining the cause of a blue screen, refer to [Blue Screen Data](blue-screen-data.md).
+For general information on determining the cause of a blue screen, refer to [Analyze Bug Check Blue Screen Data](blue-screen-data.md).

 It is always a good idea to confirm that there is sufficient hard drive or SSD storage available to allow the OS to function normally.